breimers/jarvis/ReadMe.md

 # Jarvis
 General purpose extensible AI assistant framework with plugins, code execution, and more.

+## Environnment

+### Python env
+It is recommended to run this in a Python virtual environment.

+### Shell env
+Optionally, enable `TOKENIZERS_PARALLELISM` by running `source env.sh`

+This will enable parallelism but could cause deadlocks.

 ## Hardware

 Can run in CPU only or GPU mode.